Q-function: Inverse Q

 The inverse Q-function can be related to the inverse error functions:

 The function $Q^{-1}(y)$ finds application in digital communications.
 It is usually expressed in dB and generally called Q-factor:

 where y is the bit-error rate (BER) of the digitally modulated signal under analysis.
-For instance, for QPSK in additive white Gaussian noise, the Q-factor defined above coincides with the value in dB of the signal to noise ratio that yields a bit error rate equal to y.
+For instance, for quadrature phase-shift keying (QPSK) in additive white Gaussian noise, the Q-factor defined above coincides with the value in dB of the signal to noise ratio that yields a bit error rate equal to y.

 Values

 The Q-function is well tabulated and can be computed directly in most of the mathematical software packages such as R and those available in Python, MATLAB and Mathematica.
 Some values of the Q-function are given below for reference.